 Your employer may have a salary sacrifice arrangement that can be used to boost your pension.
 Under this scheme, you agree to receive a reduced salary in return for the money to be paid into your pension, along with your employer’s contribution.
 The amount of National Insurance that both you and your employer pays also falls as your salary is reduced.
 You’ll also benefit from paying less tax on a reduced salary.

 However, making use of a salary sacrifice arrangement won’t be right for everyone.
-Whether it’s right or not will depend on a number of factors, including how much you earn.
+Whether it’s suitable or not for you will depend on a number of factors, including how much you earn.
 Beware, too, that using salary sacrifice could impact on your entitlement to certain benefits such as statutory sick pay.
 Find out more in our article What is salary sacrifice?

 Get your free no-obligation pension consultation